mikefreno/simple-diarize-whisper/README.md

 ## How to use

+Note: Two files are created, diarized_output.txt with speaker notes and base_output with base transcription

 ### The most basic use is the following -a is required flag
 ```python
 python main.py -a AUDIO_FILE